-We have had many great achievements in recent years, but we must continue to work with our community to strive towards a sustainable environment for our City for present and future generations.
+We have had many great achievements in recent years, but we must continue to work with our community to strive towards a sustainable environment for our City, for present and future generations.

-There is much happening in the waste and resource management sector in South Australia.
-Now more than ever, like other councils, we must work smarter and more collaboratively with our community to ensure a sustainable environment.
+There is always much going on in the waste and resource management sector in South Australia so, now more than ever, we must work smarter and more collaboratively with our community to ensure a sustainable environment.

-In addition to current industry matters we need to consider, our waste management services contract is coming to an end in 2021.
-As such, it is timely for us to review our objectives and set out clear directions to ensure our continuous improvement in our resource recovery and that we build on our many great achievements in recent years.
+In addition to the ongoing industry matters we need to consider; our waste management services contract comes to an end in early 2022.
+It was therefore timely for us to review our objectives and set out clear directions to ensure continuous improvement in our resource recovery and build on our recent great achievements.

-I am delighted to present to our community for their feedback the City of Unley Draft Waste Management and Resource Recovery Plan 2021-2025.

-The Draft Plan sets out Council's key objectives and actions for the coming five years with a key focus on improved services, innovation and the use of latest technologies to achieve even better outcomes for our community.
+I am delighted to present our Waste Management and Resource Recovery Plan 2021-2025.
+The Plan sets out Council's objectives and actions with a focus on improved services, innovation and the use of latest technologies to achieve even better outcomes for our community.

-The key focuses of the Draft Plan are:
+The key focus areas of the Plan are:

-- Improved residential kerbside collection

-- Proposals for Multi Unit Developments

-- Improved hard waste collection service

-- A review of Council's internal waste management

-- A review of services and entering into a new contract

-- Innovation and use of technology

-- Continued community education and engagement
+- Improved residential kerbside collection outcomes - Proposals for Multi Unit Developments - Hard waste collection service improvements - An assessment of Council's internal waste management practices - A review of services prior to entering a new contract - Innovation and use of technology in service delivery - Continued community education and engagement.

-Council has endorsed the Draft Plan for community consultation.
-This is an important strategic direction for our City and we are keen to hear from you as the view of our community is paramount in assisting Council with setting its direction.
+Council endorsed the Plan in July 2021 following community consultation.
+This is an important strategic direction for our City, and Council was keen to hear from our community in assisting with setting our directions.